toto6038/windows-uwp.zh-tw/windows-apps-src/design/style/color.md

     :::column span="2":::
         **Colorblindness**

-        Be aware of how colorblindness could affect the useability of your application.
+        Be aware of how colorblindness could affect the usability of your application.
 For example, a user with red-green colorblindness will have difficulty distinguishing red and green elements from each other.
 About **8 percent of men** and **0.5 percent of women** are red-green colorblind, so avoid using these color combinations as the sole differentiator between application elements.
     :::column-end:::
 :::row-end:::